Nansemond: Federal recognition

 These landless tribes had each applied for federal recognition since the late 20th century through the regular process of the Bureau of Indian Affairs, in the Department of Interior.
 They had difficulty showing cultural and political continuity since the period of their tribes' dealings with the colony and state.
-In part this was due to racial discrimination by the European Americans, magnified by Virginia's having been a slave society.
+In part, this was due to racial discrimination by the European Americans, magnified by Virginia's having been a slave society.
 As the Nansemond and other tribal peoples intermarried with whites or African Americans, European Americans assumed they were no longer "Indian".
 But if the mother was Nansemond, she usually raised her children in their tradition.
-During the early 20th century, Virginia passed a law establishing a binary system of the "one drop rule", requiring each individual to be classified as white or colored (the latter covered anyone with any known African ancestry, regardless of other ancestry or cultural context).
+During the early 20th century, Virginia passed a law establishing a binary system of the "one drop rule," requiring each individual to be classified as white or colored (the latter covered anyone with any known African ancestry, regardless of other ancestry or cultural context).
 Administrators refused to acknowledge families who claimed to be Indian and generally classified them as black, destroying the continuity of records.
-By contrast, tribal members who were Catholic continued to be registered by churches as Indian for baptisms, marriages and funerals.
+By contrast, tribal members who were Catholic continued to be registered by churches as Indian for baptisms, marriages, and funerals.

 Supporters of these tribes gaining federal recognition proposed a bill in 2003, the "Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act".
-In 2009 supporters again proposed this bill and by June 2009, the bill passed the House Committee on Natural Resources and the US House of Representatives.
-A companion bill was sent to the Senate the date after the bill was voted on in the House.
+In 2009, supporters again proposed this bill, and by June 2009, the bill passed the House Committee on Natural Resources and the U.S. House of Representatives.
+A companion bill was sent to the U.S. Senate the day after it was voted on in the House.
 That bill was sent to the Senate's Committee on Indian Affairs.
-On October 22, 2009 the bill was approved by the Senate committee and on December 23 was placed on the Senate's Legislative calendar.
+On October 22, 2009, the Senate committee approved the bill, and on December 23, it was placed on the Senate's Legislative calendar.
 The bill had a hold placed for "jurisdictional concerns" by Senator Tom Coburn (R-OK), who urged they apply for recognition through the BIA.

-But as noted above, the Virginia tribes have lost valuable documentation because of the state's passage of the Racial Integrity Act of 1924, requiring classification of all residents as white or black (colored).
+However, the Virginia tribes have lost valuable documentation because of the state's passage of the Racial Integrity Act of 1924, requiring the classification of all residents as white or black (colored).
 As implemented by Walter Plecker, the first registrar (1912–1946) of the newly created Virginia Bureau of Vital Statistics, records of many Virginia-born tribal members were changed from Indian to "colored" because he decided some families were mixed race and was imposing the one-drop rule.
-After more delays, the bill was finally passed in January 2018, and six tribes in Virginia gained federal recognition.
+After more delays, the bill finally passed in January 2018, and six tribes in Virginia gained federal recognition.